Tracy O'Neill

 Tracy O'Neill is an American writer.
 She has written two books, The Hopeful and Quotients.

+Life

 O'Neill has a BA from Connecticut College, an MFA from City College of New York, and a MA and MPhil from Columbia University.
 She has received the National Book Foundation 5 Under 35 Award and the Center for Fiction Emerging Writers Fellowship.
 O'Neill currently teaches at Vassar College.

 The Hopeful

 The Hopeful was released in 2015.
 The novel is about a figure-skating prodigy, sixteen-year-old Alivopro Doyle, an Olympic "hopeful" who suffers an accident leaving her addicted to painkillers.
 Publishers Weekly said of The Hopeful: "O’Neill nevertheless offers a new spin on the sports novel, rarely relying on easy metaphors and instead using Ali’s thwarted ambition to explore other ideas of heredity, ambition, maturity, failure, and, yes, hope."
 Kirkus Reviews said, "the book soars in its descriptions of figure skating, capturing its strange and brutal beauty and achieving a beauty of its own in the process."